MakarovCode/EasyPayULatam/README.md

   #Pay U will consume a Web Service and it can not be in localhost, you most use something like ngrok
   config.test_root_url = "ROOT URL FOR TESTING"
   config.currency_precision = 2 #By default is 0 for colombian peso
-end
+  config.testing = true #Set false in production end

+# This keys are different, the recursive API use other keys
+EasyPayULatam::RApi.configure do |config|
+  config.api_login  = 'YOUR KEY'
+  config.api_key    = 'YOUR KEY'
+  config.account_id = 'YOUR PAY U ACCOUNT ID' config.sandbox   = true #Set false in production end
 ```